Online Safety Policy

 - Know what action to take if they or someone they know feels worried or vulnerable when using online technology

-- To understand the importance of adopting safe and responsible behaviours and good online safety practice when using digital technologies outside of school and realise that the school’s acceptable use policies cover actions out of school, including on social media
+- To understand the importance of adopting safe and responsible behaviours and good online safety practice when using digital technologies outside of school and realise that the school’s acceptable use policies (including remote learning policies) cover actions out of school, including on social media

 - Understand the benefits/opportunities and risks/dangers of the online world and know who to talk to at school or outside school if there are problems

-- Read, sign and promote the school’s parental acceptable use policy (AUP) and read the pupil AUP and encourage their children to follow it
+- Read, sign and promote the school’s parental acceptable use policy (AUP), Including remote learning policies and read the pupil AUP and encourage their children to follow it

 - Consult with the school if they have any concerns about their children’s use of technology